-Ribosomes of bacteria and eukaryotes perform similarly but those of eukaryotes are slightly larger.
-These slight differences are significant in the field of medicine and allow for specific targeting of pathogenic bacteria without harming ribosomes in the body such as when using the drug streptomycin.
+Ribosomes of bacteria and eukaryotes perform similarly, but those of eukaryotes are slightly larger.
+These slight differences are significant in medicine and allow for specific targeting of pathogenic bacteria without harming ribosomes in the body such as when using the drug streptomycin.

 We took a closer look at the different types of RNA and their functions.
 Let’s return and continue the process of utilizing these different types of RNA.

 Like transcription, translation can also be divided into three phases: initiation, elongation, and termination.